DoctorWaffles/UnityImgurClient/README.md

 if(imageDeletehashes.Count < 0) return;

-// Create a new album with those images ImgurAlbumRequest createAlbumRequest = new ImgurAlbumRequest(title: "A new album's title", description: "A new album's description", deletehashes: imageDeletehashes.ToArray());
+// Create a new album with those images ImgurAlbumRequest createAlbumRequest = new ImgurAlbumRequest(title: "An album title", description: "An album description", deletehashes: imageDeletehashes.ToArray());
 ImgurAlbumResponse createAlbumResponse = await ImgurClient.CreateAlbumAsync(createAlbumRequest);
 if (createAlbumResponse.success)
 {